pts/dosmc/README.txt

   link time to avoid the `call _start_' and the `ret', the 34 bytes could be decreased to 30 bytes.

+The .com and .exe output files are deterministic (i.e. you get the same output file if you compile the same input files again), but .obj output isn't, because there is a timestamp in .obj files created by wcc (.c source) and WASM (.wasm and maybe .asm source).

 Notes about maximum memory usage of DOS programs:

 * 16-bit DOS programs can address up to 1 MiB memory (in real mode, using